DaveyJH/ci-portfolio-two/README.md

 <!-- checkboxes!! -->

 <!-- resolved bugs -->
 1. When playing the game an error was generated in the console once line 99 had been attempted.
-There were two errors causing this:
+Two errors were causing this:

 ![99 Rows Error](./readme-content/images/bugs/99rows.png)